 Start time begins once you leave for the challenge from the virtual start point.
 The GPX track of the participant / teammate must also pass through the virtual finish feature indicated on the map upon completing the race.
 Basically, don’t head straight back to your car after getting the last CP.

-Each VAC will have a 60 day competitive period.
-From the date the race is launched, participants can choose any day within the competitive period to complete the challenge.
+Each VAC will have a competitive period.
+From the date the race is launched, participants can choose any day within the competitive period to complete the challenge and submit their results.
 However, participants must complete the challenge in one 'go'.
-The post race party will happen the week after the competitive period ends.

 To be ranked in the AR division, participants may not use any GPS enabled device for navigation during the event such as a watch or phone to review their track, locate their position, review online maps, measure distance, obtain altitude or gather any other navigational info or to check if the CP was obtained.
 Checking the time, starting / stopping your tracking and taking pictures / video are the only allowable activities on a GPS enabled device.
 Because you are likely training for a typical Adventure Race, it is recommended to use a watch / device that is typically allowed in “official” ARWS and USARA adventure races.
 Only barometric pressure altimeters (non GPS) may be used during events.
 Only magnetic bike computers (non GPS) may be used during events.